shinnn/grunt-merge-data/README.md

 Type: `String`, `Array` `Boolean`
 Default value: `false`

-If you specified the project's Grunt configuration in this option, merge result will be assigned to that configuration.
+If you specified the project's Grunt configuration in this option, merge result will be assigned to it.
 See [Accessing Config Data](http://gruntjs.com/api/grunt.config#accessing-config-data) to use this option.

-Or, if you set this option `true`, the `context` property of the task traget will be overwritten instead.
+Or, if you set this option `true`, the `context` property of the task traget will be overwritten with the merge result.

 For example, if the task is configured such as: